harivilasp/Illumino-Word-Counter/README.md

 Have implemented with two ways:

-1. General python implementation (Could run on data which could be loaded in memory)
+1. General python implementation (Could only run on data which could be loaded in memory)
 2. Spark Implementation (Can run on large data in distributed environment as well)

 ## Requirements